Fashion: Fashion in the Western world

 Although tailors and dressmakers were no doubt responsible for many innovations, and the textile industry indeed led many trends, the history of fashion design is generally understood to date from 1858 when the English-born Charles Frederick Worth opened the first authentic haute couture house in Paris.
 The Haute house was the name established by the government for the fashion houses that met the standards of the industry.
 These fashion houses continue to adhere to standards such as keeping at least twenty employees engaged in making the clothes, showing two collections per year at fashion shows, and presenting a certain number of patterns to costumers.
 Since then, the idea of the fashion designer as a celebrity in their own right has become increasingly dominant.

 Although fashion can be feminine or masculine, additional trends are androgynous.
 The idea of unisex dressing originated in the 1960s, when designers such as Pierre Cardin and Rudi Gernreich created garments, such as stretch jersey tunics or leggings, meant to be worn by both males and females.
 The impact of unisex wearability expanded more broadly to encompass various themes in fashion, including androgyny, mass-market retail, and conceptual clothing.
 The fashion trends of the 1970s, such as sheepskin jackets, flight jackets, duffel coats, and unstructured clothing, influenced men to attend social gatherings without a dinner jacket and to accessorize in new ways.
 Some men's styles blended the sensuality and expressiveness, and the growing gay-rights movement and an emphasis on youth allowed for a new freedom to experiment with style and with fabrics such as wool crepe, which had previously been associated with women's attire.

-The four major current fashion capitals are acknowledged to be New York City, Paris, Milan, and London, which are all headquarters to the most significant fashion companies and are renowned for their major influence on global fashion.
+The four major current fashion capitals are acknowledged to be New York City (Manhattan), Paris, Milan, and London, which are all headquarters to the most significant fashion companies and are renowned for their major influence on global fashion.
 Fashion weeks are held in these cities, where designers exhibit their new clothing collections to audiences.
-A succession of major designers such as Coco Chanel and Yves Saint-Laurent have kept Paris as the centre most watched by the rest of the world, although haute couture is now subsidized by the sale of ready-to-wear collections and perfume using the same branding.
+A study demonstrated that general proximity to New York's Garment District was important to participate in the American fashion ecosystem.
+Haute couture has now largely been subsidized by the sale of ready-to-wear collections and perfume using the same branding.

 Modern Westerners have a vast number of choices in the selection of their clothes.
 What a person chooses to wear can reflect their personality or interests.
 When people who have high cultural status start to wear new or different styles, they may inspire a new fashion trend.
 People who like or respect these people are influenced by their style and begin wearing similarly styled clothes.

 Fashions may vary considerably within a society according to age, social class, generation, occupation, and geography, and may also vary over time.
 The terms fashionista and fashion victim refer to someone who slavishly follows current fashions.